stouffer/EvoGeoModules/manuscript/manuscript.md_m.md

 macro-evolutionary [@van73] and micro-evolutionary [@gand08] timescales, most attempts to understand how they cascade up to the levels of diversity of both species and interactions found within empirical communities have been inconclusive [@hemb14].
-Moreover, coevolutionary dynamics are often presented as a key driving force behind ecological structure across both time and space [@thom94a; @thom05]; it is therefore crucial to determine the scale at which they are both relevant and quantifiable.
+Notwithstanding, coevolutionary dynamics are often presented as a key driving force behind ecological structure across both time and space [@thom94a; @thom05]; it is therefore crucial to determine the scale at which they are both relevant and quantifiable.